-All children in years 2, 3,4 and 5 complete end of year reading and maths assessments and these are reported to parents/carers in the end of year report.
+All children in years complete end of term reading and maths assessments to inform teaching and learning in the classroom.

 When children enter our school in EYFS, our staff complete a baseline assessment of them against a set national criteria within the first 6 weeks of entering the classroom.